Joystream/community-repo/working-groups/storage-group/leader/Proposals/Salary_cal.md

 - Distribution provider to provide higher bandwidth
 - Maximum uptime
 - Operator availability
+- Make it advantageous for operator to add more servers and cheaper for the DAO.

 This proposal assumes the cost of the skills and time is encompassed in the deliverable cost.